Polybius: Cryptography

 Polybius was responsible for a useful tool in telegraphy that allowed letters to be easily signaled using a numerical system, called "the Polybius square," mentioned in Hist.
 X.45.6 ff..
 This idea also lends itself to cryptographic manipulation and steganography.
 Modern implementations of the Polybius square, at least in Western European languages such as English, Spanish, French, German and Italian, generally use the Roman alphabet in which those languages are written.
 However, Polybius himself was writing in Greek, and would have implemented his cipher square in the Greek alphabet.
 Both versions are shown here.

 In the Polybius square, letters of the alphabet were arranged left to right, top to bottom in a 5 × 5 square.
 When used with the 26-letter Latin alphabet two letters, usually I and J, are combined.
-When used with the Greek alphabet, which has exactly one less letter than there are spaces (or code points) in the square, the final "5,5" code point encodes the spaces in between words.
+When used with the Greek alphabet, which has exactly one fewer letters than there are spaces (or code points) in the square, the final "5,5" code point encodes the spaces in between words.
 Alternatively, it can denote the end of a sentence or paragraph when writing in continuous script.

 Five numbers are then aligned on the outside top of the square, and five numbers on the left side of the square vertically.
 Usually these numbers were arranged 1 through 5.
 By cross-referencing the two numbers along the grid of the square, a letter could be deduced.

-In The Histories, Polybius specifies how this cypher could be used in fire signals, where long-range messages could be sent by means of torches raised and lowered to signify the column and row of each letter.
-This was a great leap forward from previous fire signaling, which could send prearranged codes only (such as, 'if we light the fire, it means that the enemy has arrived').
+In the Histories, Polybius specifies how this cypher could be used in fire signals, where long-range messages could be sent by means of torches raised and lowered to signify the column and row of each letter.
+This was a great leap forward from previous fire signalling, which could send prearranged codes only (such as, 'if we light the fire, it means that the enemy has arrived').

-Other writings of scientific interest include detailed discussions of the machines Archimedes created for the defense of Syracuse against the Romans, where Polybius praises the 'old man' and his engineering in the highest terms, and an analysis of the usefulness of astronomy to generals (both in the Histories).
+Other writings of scientific interest include detailed discussions of the machines Archimedes created for the defence of Syracuse against the Romans, where Polybius praises the 'old man' and his engineering in the highest terms, and an analysis of the usefulness of astronomy to generals (both in the Histories).